-The compensation paid to the executive officers for 1994 was greater than the compensation for 1993, due in part to increased bonuses earned under the Corporation's Management Incentive Plans.
-The increased compensation reflected the Corporation's superior performance during 1994 and over the long term, compared to industry peers.
-In 1994 the Corporation and its subsidiary banks again received national recognition for their financial strength, and the Corporation's and First Merchants' earnings grew for the 19th consecutive year under Mr. Anderson's leadership.
+The Compensation Committee believes that the Corporation's executive compensation program is a significant contributor to the Corporation's excellent short-term and long-term performance, compared to industry peers.
+In 1995 the Corporation and its subsidiary banks again received national recognition for their financial strength, and the Corporation's and First Merchants' earnings grew for the 20th consecutive year under Mr. Anderson's leadership.

 SALARIES.
-The salaries paid to the executive officers, including the executive officers named in the Summary Compensation Table, were subjectively determined after consideration of the executive officer's individual performance, the evaluation of the chief executive officer for executive officers other than the chief executive officer, the Corporation's financial results compared with industry peers, various industry salary surveys, and other factors such as budgetary considerations and inflation rates.
+The salaries paid to the executive officers were subjectively determined after consideration of the executive officer's individual performance, the evaluation by the chief executive officer of executive officers other than the chief executive officer, the Corporation's financial results compared with industry peers, various industry salary surveys, and other factors such as budgetary considerations and inflation rates.

 The Compensation Committee believes that the executive officers' salaries should be at or above the average of the salaries paid to executive officers with similar responsibilities at Indiana and Midwestern banks and bank holding companies of similar size.
-The salaries paid executive officers at peer financial institutions were determined by consulting several surveys, most importantly: the Indiana Bankers Association survey of Indiana banks; the Crowe Chizek MidWest Bank survey; salary surveys prepared by the American Compensation Association and several benefits consultants; and an informal survey of the Financial Associates banks (11 Indiana banks with assets between \$200,000,000 and \$1,300,000,000).
+The salaries paid executive officers at peer financial institutions were determined by consulting several surveys, most importantly: the Indiana Bankers Association survey of Indiana banks; the Crowe Chizek Mid-West Bank survey; salary surveys prepared by the American Compensation Association and several benefits consultants; and an informal survey of the Financial Associates banks (11 Indiana banks with assets between \$200,000,000 and \$1,500,000,000).

 INCENTIVE COMPENSATION.
-The bonuses paid to the executive officers, other than the chief executive officer, were determined under the Corporation's Management Incentive Plan for Administrative Officers.
+Five of the executive officers, not including the chief executive officer and the chief operating officer, were paid bonuses which were determined under the Corporation's Management Incentive Plan for Administrative Officers.
 The plan provides for bonuses of up to 25% of annual base salary for the executive officers if First Merchants meets specific targets established in advance of the fiscal year for return on assets, return on equity, and net income growth.
-These are commonly used criteria for measuring institutional performance in the banking industry.
+These are commonly-used criteria for measuring institutional performance in the banking industry.
 30% of the bonus is tied to the return on assets target, 25% is tied to the return on equity target, and 45% is tied to the net income growth target for the fiscal year.
-The executive officers, other than the chief executive officer, received bonuses of 18.89% of base salary for 1994.
-The minimum ("threshold") performance levels which would qualify the executive officers for bonuses under the plan were exceeded for all criteria: First Merchants' return on assets, return on equity, and net income growth.
-The maximum level was exceeded for return on assets, but not for return on equity or net income growth.
+The executive officers, other than the chief executive officer and the chief operating officer, received bonuses of 13.83% of base salary for 1995.
+The minimum ("threshold") performance levels which would qualify the executive officers for bonuses under the plan were exceeded for all criteria: First Merchants' return on assets, return on equity, and net income growth; however, the maximum levels were not exceeded for any of the criteria.